"Nothing in this world is as soft and yielding as water, yet for attacking the hard and strong, none can triumph so easily.”

 Ezra Stiles Art Gallery, New Haven

-An intimate solo exhibition bridging classical-period artistic influence and environmental narratives.
+Curated an intimate solo exhibition bridging classical-period artistic influence and environmental narratives.

 Partners/Supporters: Yale Creative Performing Arts Award